 When you get past Yaletown, and are almost to the Granville Bridge, you’ve walked five miles!
 You have a bunch of options.
 Of course, one would be to take a water taxi across to Granville Market.

 Congratulations!
 However you head back and finish off the loop, the whole walk is about 5-6 miles!
 You’ve just completed one of my favorite walks in Vancouver.
-I hope this Yaletown / False Creek walking loop is something you’ll enjoy.
+I hope you’ll agree that it’s the best walk in Vancouver!
+I hope this Yaletown / False Creek walking loop is something you’ll enjoy time and time again.
 Walk parts of it, walk all of it, but just get out in Vancouver and walk.
 It’s the best way to see the city!